deutsch.intro – An application to learn German for everyone without previous knowledge

 — A multilingual website to teach the Slovak language to foreigners.
 The project is supported by the EU agency EACEA ("Lifelong learning" program) and was launched in March 2011.
 The website was built on the basis of experience gained in lernu.net

-Cybermobbing — "Cybermobbing" is a non-language project.
+Cybermobbing — "Cybermobbing" is one of our projects which are unrelated to learning languages.
 During two years, a multilingual website will be created with instructions, information and warnings about the dangers of the digital world, primarily intended for children and teenagers.
 This project is completely compatible with the activities of E@I, which is specialized in "Education on the Internet" — thus educating young people about the dangers of the Internet (and the people who misuse it) is a really appropriate and relevant initiative in today's world.

-Lingvo.info — A multilingual website will teach about languages, promote existing web-based courses, and demonstrate that languages can be both fun and useful.
+Lingvo.info — A multilingual educational website will cover topics of languages, promote existing web-based courses, and demonstrate that languages can be both fun and useful.

-Global E-learning — A multilingual online course aims to provide information about issues related to globalised and interdependent world.
+Global E-learning — A multilingual online course which aims to provide information about issues related to our globalised and interdependent world.

-Speak and Learn — A multi-language interactive audio-visual application for learning languages.
-The application will enable a learner to learn the necessary language at level A1 and is possible access of level A2.
+Speak and Learn — A multilingual interactive audio-visual application for learning languages.
+The application will enable learners to learn the necessary language at level A1 and possibly to also access the A2 level.

 lernu! — Home of a multilingual Esperanto course, aimed at those who are interested in learning Esperanto.
-As well as courses at different levels, the site contains, to give examples, dictionaries, a grammatical overview, spoken stories with pictures, an instant messenger and more.
+As well as courses at different levels, the site contains dictionaries, a grammatical overview, spoken stories with pictures, an instant messenger and more.

 Deutsch.info — Multilingual website for teaching German to non-German speakers.
 The project was supported by the EU agency EACEA （"lifelong study" program) and launched in 2013.
 The website was created based on the experience with lernu.net, slovake.eu and other Internet projects.
 There were 8 partners from 6 countries participating in the project, and it was available in 9 languages when it was launched.

 Zamenhof.info — Multilingual website about the life and work of L.L.
 Zamenhof, created on the occasion of the 100th anniversary of his death.